 – Use comparison to encourage action from employees who are less diligent on matters of cybersecurity.
 Social proof spurs motivation to perform the desired actions.
 Another tactic is to poll employees on their security behaviors and compare individual scores.

 – Test your employees to guard against social engineering tactics by hiring a vendor that sends phishing emails, with a “gotcha” message if they employee clicks on the suspicious link.

 – Make awareness training an ongoing, feedback-driven process that incorporates feedback.
 Just an annual awareness training does not encourage proactive cybersecurity behaviors.
 Ongoing training that includes a feedback and remediation can help employees switch to better cybersecurity habits in an informed manner.

 Use Virtual Private Networks (VPN) on all connections

 A VPN can secure your connections, especially if you are using a public wifi network.
 It minimizes the risk of your network being breached.
 That is why it is essential to ensure that all your connections within the organization run on a VPN.

 Ensure secure browsing

-For added data security, it is also essential to ensure that none of your employees accidentally open an unsecure website or clicks on unsafe links.
-It is certainly not possible to monitor each and every employee’s browsing activity, but there are still ways to ensure safety.
-You can apply restrictions through applications such as Google Ad Blocker, Google Safe Browsing, a reliable antivirus software, anti-spyware software, firewall and more.
+For added data security, it is also essential to ensure that none of your employees accidentally opens an unsecure website or clicks on unsafe links.
+While it is not possible to monitor each and every employee’s browsing activity, there are still ways to ensure safety.
+You can apply restrictions through applications such as Google Ad Blocker, Google Safe Browsing, a reliable antivirus software, anti-spyware software, firewalls and more.
 These kinds of applications can significantly reduce the chances of your systems getting infected by bugs and viruses.